 - Promote economic independence and integration with the community through home-based child care business development.

 - Provide opportunities for entrepreneurship and self-sufficiency.

 The Forum has a long history of serving vulnerable populations in the child care field through training, advising, mentorship, and coaching.

-The Children’s Forum received $350,000 through competitive funding through the U.S. Department of Health and Human Services, Administration for Children and Families, Grant #s 90RG0161 and 90RG0164.
+The Children’s Forum received $350,000 through competitive funding through the U.S. Department of Health and Human Services, Administration for Children and Families, Grant # 90RG0164.
 The project will be fully financed with Federal funds.
 The contents of this website are solely the responsibility of the authors and do not necessarily represent the official views of the U.S. Department of Health and Human Services, Administration for Children and Families.